TOPICS

 Why FIEC is dealing with this topic:

-The CPR is the main legislative instrument for construction products in the EU and sets the rules for the marketing of construction products in the internal market.
-According to FIEC's analysis, the new Commission proposal would have had far-reaching and mostly negative consequences for contractors and SMEs in the construction sector.
+The CPR is the main legislative instrument for construction products in the EU and sets the rules for the marketing of construction products in the EU Single Market.
+According to FIEC's analysis, the initial legislative proposal would have had far-reaching and mostly negative consequences for contractors and SMEs in the construction sector.
 The proposal extended the scope of the Regulation to a larger number of economic operators than before.
-In particular, the proposal included in its scope contractors who manufacture products on site for immediate incorporation or direct installation in construction works.
+In particular, the proposal included obligations for contractors who manufacture products on site for immediate incorporation or direct installation in construction works.
 It also imposed significant burdens on contractors in relation to the reuse and refurbishment of products.
-SMEs and micro-enterprises would have been particularly affected by new administrative obligations relating to the declaration of performance and the declaration of conformity.
+SMEs and micro-enterprises would have been particularly affected by new administrative obligations relating to the Declaration of Performance (DoP) and the Declaration of Conformity (DoC).
 FIEC had identified other major problems, such as the lack of short-term or interim solutions to address the long-standing backlog of harmonised standards.

-The agreement reached between the EU institutions in December 2023 is a success for FIEC.
-FIEC welcomes the fact that the overall complexity of the text has been significantly reduced.
-In particular, the new CPR now focuses on the free circulation of construction products in the internal market by excluding from its scope the direct installation, dismantling and fabrication of products "on site".
-This represents a massive cost and time saving for (smaller) contractors (several Full-Time Equivalents per year).
-The standard-setting process has also been simplified and the CPR should help the sector to become more sustainable and digital, in particular through the new digital product passport.
+The new CPR aims at boosting productivity in the built environment and is a success for contractors and the European construction industry.
+FIEC welcomes the fact that the overall complexity of the text has been significantly reduced, and in particular its focus on the free circulation of construction products in the internal market by excluding from its scope the direct installation, dismantling and fabrication of products “on site”.
+This represents massive cost and time savings for (smaller) contractors (several Full-Time Equivalents per year).
+The standard-setting process has also been simplified.
+A new Digital Product Passport (DPP) has been introduced to push digitalisation in the sector.
+Product information must be made available in a digital form and include details about the product’s impact on the environment.
+The text mainly addresses manufacturers of construction products, and FIEC will inform its members once the implementation progresses and results on construction sites become visible.

 30/03/2022